thomaswxu/thomaswxu.github.io/docs/ABOUT-ME.md

 <h1>Research</h1>
 <img src="https://github.com/thomaswxu/thomaswxu.github.io/blob/master/files/brdl_logo.png?raw=true" alt="Bioinspired Robotics and Design Lab logo" height="100"/>

-From 2019 to 2021 I've also worked at the [Bioinspired Robotics and Design Lab](https://sites.google.com/eng.ucsd.edu/bioinspired/home) at The University of California, San Diego.
+From 2019 to 2021 I worked at the [Bioinspired Robotics and Design Lab](https://sites.google.com/eng.ucsd.edu/bioinspired/home) at The University of California, San Diego.
 While there, I assisted in the development of bioinspired gripping pads and fluidic elastomer actuators through force and material testing, physical prototype manufacture, and virtual prototype simulation using SOFA (Simulation Open Framework Architecture).

 The paper corresponding to this work:
 >Sandoval J.A., **Xu T.**, Adibnazari I., Deheyn D. D., Tolley M. T., "Combining suction and friction to stabilize a soft gripper to shear and